Indiana vs. Miami prediction, odds, date: 2026 CFP national championship game picks from proven model

 The SportsLine Projection Model has revealed its Miami Hurricanes vs. Indiana Hoosiers picks for the 2026 CFP national championship on Monday, Jan.
 19

 Kickoff is at 7:30 p.m.
 ET from Hard Rock Stadium in Miami Gardens, Fla., which is the Hurricanes' home venue.
-The all-time series is tied 1-1, and the teams last met in 1966.
 The Hoosiers are 8.5-point favorites in the latest Miami vs. Indiana odds, while the over/under for total points scored is 47.5 via DraftKings Sportsbook.
 Before making any Miami vs. Indiana picks, check out the college football predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: